 Research has consistently shown that interconnected, project-based learning models are proven approaches to increase motivation and promote deeper learning.
-Let your kids experience our unique program for the first two weeks at no obligation.
+Experience our unique program for the first two weeks at no obligation.

 The Fuller Spirit is about being adaptable, curious to learn, and always resilient in the face of new challenges.
 At Fuller, we support each student's path to build confidence and help them to find purpose in their education.
 We believe failure is not the opposite of success, but merely a stop along the road to success and fulfillment.

-Think of our teachers as facilitators, helping to guide students through their high school program and always ready to support.
-They animate and bring our programs to life.
-They are at the core of who we are - the most important piece of our education model.
-Each is here because they believe in our model, and are eminently qualified to deliver it.
+Think of our teachers as facilitators, helping guide students through their school program.
+They are always ready to support the specific needs of each child.
+They do not simply instruct static lessons; they truly animate our programs.
+They are at the core of who we are and what we stand for.
+They are the most important piece of our education model.
+Each teacher is here because they believe in our model and they are eminently qualified to deliver effective results.

-A typical week at school is comprised of two 75-minute morning classes beginning at 9:30am (EST) each day, followed by a lunch break.
-After lunch is time devoted to work on research and projects, reflection and follow up on the morning's work, and the final hour of the day is spent doing collaborative group work.
-Click here to find a typical weeks schedule
+A typical day at school is comprised of one 75-minute morning class beginning at 9:30am (EST) each day, followed by a 15-minute wellness break, a 60-90 minute independent work period and lunch.
+After lunch, is time devoted to working on research and projects with other peers, reflection, a second wellness break and a teacher-led check-in and wrap up to close off the remainder of the day.
+Click here to find a typical week’s schedule.